Middlebury is constantly housing different groups of people:

 FOR FURTHER DETAILS GO HERE.

 The Recycling Center has a supply of packing boxes.
-FREE while supplies last.
+Free while supplies last.

 End of the Year Recycling

-This is your opportunity for you to give back to all of the Facilities Staff who have provided you with so many services throughout the year!
+This is your opportunity to give back to all of the Facilities Staff who have provided you with so many services throughout the year!
 Each year, the process by which 2300(+/-) students all move out of their rooms in a two week time frame is called “Residence Hall Clean-out” or just “clean-out” for short.
 Your help will reduce the negative effects that “clean-out” has on our staff.
 What negative effects you say!
 During a “normal” cleanout – staff injuries are increased.
 The most common injuries include: muscle sprains and strains, lacerations, and needle sticks.
 Staff find this time of year to be very stressful!
 You can make a difference - By responsibly managing your unwanted items, trash, and recycling – you reduce the amount of time Facilities Staff devote to the “clean-out” process…this means – we have a better chance of cleaning and preparing guest rooms for families attending Commencement, Reunion attendees, and Language schools.

 Your Clean-Out Resources